 However, as of 2020, the government focus has somewhat moved away from trying to take concrete action that could alleviate climate change, as witnessed by the withdrawal from the Paris Climate Agreement.
 Fighting climate change in the U.S. now relies more heavily on regional and local efforts.

 Florida is one of the states most affected by climate change, as 20 of the nation’s 25 most vulnerable cities are in the state, according to Climate Nexus.
-Not only is most of the infrastructure in the state low-lying, but Florida is also no stranger to frequent battering from adverse weather events such as hurricanes.
+Not only is most of the infrastructure in the state low-lying, but Florida is also no stranger to frequent battering from adverse weather events, such as hurricanes.
 These events are certain to become more frequent and more damaging due to climate change and higher sea temperatures.

 While the federal government is pulling back on climate action, 12 cities in Florida signed the “We Are Still In” declaration, committing to the goals of the Paris Agreement.

-A timely transition to predominantly green energy could help to offset some of the effects of climate change and help to protect all our communities, including those most vulnerable and those who are already at a distinct disadvantage due to environmental injustice and racism.
+A timely transition to predominantly green energy could offset some of the effects of climate change and help to protect all our communities, including those most vulnerable and those who are already at a distinct disadvantage due to environmental injustice and racism.

 Rapid climate change and global warming will only serve to aggravate an already untenable situation and make life for minority communities harder than ever before.